CCU Hub:

 More about the process here: CO2 solution , MCi Materials

-MCi Carbon has re-engineered the Earth’s natural process of storing CO2 called mineral carbonation, or weathering.
+MCi Carbon has re-engineered the Earth’s natural process of storing CO2, known as mineral carbonation or weathering.

 CCU Process Output